poojaghatge6/Machine-Learning-/Predicting Drug-Target Interactions/Readme.md

 23327,3,4.07
 45087,3,5.38
 ```
-missing.csv
-  * Each line of this file represents row,column values, that is the location of matrix where values are missing.
+missing.csv: Each line of this file represents row,column values, that is the location of matrix where values are missing.
 ```
 89115,2
 7402,3
 53327,3
 95087,3
 ```
-targ_sim.txt
-  * Each line represents target1, target2, similarity value.
+targ_sim.txt: Each line represents target1, target2, similarity value.
 ```
 765,2,4.06
 123,3,5.78
 345,5,4.07
 675,1,5.38
 ```
-correct_cmpd_sim.txt
-  * Each line represents compound1, compound2, similarity value.
+correct_cmpd_sim.txt: Each line represents compound1, compound2, similarity value.
 ```
 11765,2,4.06
 13423,3,5.78